FB Pixel

 Failing to show that you have a strong team and that you can deliver on your promise can hinder your fundraising efforts.
 So make sure to include the right information and convince the decision-makers that your team is worth betting on.

 Even though your pitch deck is an early step in the fundraising process, you should clearly outline what you are looking for.
-After all, you didn't just put together a presentation to impress people; your end goal is to raise money.
+After all, you did not just put together a presentation to impress people; your end goal is to raise money.

 Let your audience know exactly how much money you will need, what they can expect in return, and how you plan to use the funds.
 Including a timeline is also vital when making your ask.
 Early-stage startups generally need to present shorter timelines in order to de-risk the investment.